Chapter 1: The pain in Kei's Heart.

 "As the people of Earth search for extraterrestrial life, one of the many questions we should ask ourselves is: What would happen to us, if suddenly we were to find ourselves face to face with a more technologically advanced society?
-A quick study of the history of the conquest of the New World reveals that on Earth, the invading society quickly establishes a foothold in the other culture and then begins expanding their sphere of influence, upsetting long established rules and customs and imposing their own.
+A quick study of the history of the conquest of the New World reveals that on Earth, the invading society quickly establishes a foothold within the other culture and then begins expanding their sphere of influence, upsetting long established rules and customs and imposing their own.
 Bottom line, when two societies with differing levels of technological development meet, the more advanced one will always supersede the less technically advanced civilization.
 You need look no further than the fate of the American Indian, or the Australian Aborigine for proof of this assertion.
 Why then do we think that the Galaxy Federation being the more advanced, but still a human dominated society, would treat us any differently?"
 (Classified excerpt from: Interview with Matagu Shido: 2nd Lake Kizaki UFO incident.)

 Please Teacher Crossroads.
 Chapter 1

 "Hate him?
 Of course I hate him!
 Like it or not he is the root cause of all our problems."
 Maho Kazami.

 "At the foot of the northern end of the Japanese Alps sits Lake Kizaki my home.
 It is one of the Nishina Three Lakes, the other two being Lake Aoki and Lake Nakatsuna, for those of you who care.
 I first came to live here about five years ago.
 I had come here to reset my life, to start again.
 Seems funny that someone who was only fifteen at the time would need to start over, but that was why I was here.